 There is obviously a lot of variety among the possible charges for kidnapping, because there are many variables involved with these crimes.

 The main element that will determine whether an individual is charged under federal kidnapping laws is whether or not the abducted person was taken across state lines.
-Another way a crime becomes federal is if the mail is used in any way, or if interstate or foreign commerce is used in the process of the alleged kidnapping.
+As a Virginia lawyer can further explain, another way a crime becomes federal is if the mail is used in any way, or if interstate or foreign commerce is used in the process of the alleged kidnapping.

 If you are charged with kidnapping at the federal level, then you can likely expect a sentence of several years to life in prison if convicted.
 If the individual who was abducted ends up dying, then your situation is, of course, much more serious.